NOTE: This trip is authorized by the US Government under the category of Support for the Cuban People.

 Next we will explore the tobacco-growing region of Vinales – with its stunning limestone cliffs, or Mogotes.
 Vinales would be an important photo destination just for the scenery alone, but it is the traditional farmers that make it so great.
 We are friends with many of the farmers in the area, and they will invite us into their homes, affording photo opportunities that the typical group will never have.
 Also we’ll be working with a local photographer who was born and raised there.
 Finally we will journey to the colonial city of Trinidad.
 Many consider this Unesco World Heritage site the most beautiful city in Cuba.
 With the backdrop of the perfectly preserved colonial buildings, we’ll photograph cowboys riding horses and pulling horse-carts through the cobblestone streets, along with the classic American cars.
 We’ll meet a local photographer there and visit a cowboy ranch outside of town, where we’ll be served an authentic country-style lunch.
 Trinidad also hosts a thriving local live music scene, and we will have the opportunity to photograph local musicians there.

 Day 2: Feb.
-28 Walking the earthy back streets of the colonial quarter with our local Cuban photographer-guide, Chris will regale you about the city’s fascinating history while meeting every-day Cubans along the way.
-Chris will take you inside humble homes to photograph speakeasy nail salons, santería shrines, etc. We’ll finish the day with a late afternoon shoot of classic American cars around Parque Central, then walk along the Prado to the famous Malecón.
-We’ll photograph the sunset, with old cars rumbling by along this seafront boulevard offering a microcosm of Cuban life: the elderly walking their dogs; fishers casting their lines, or casting off in great inner- tubes; musicians practicing their instruments; and, since this is Cuba, no end of lovers canoodling.
+28 Walking the main plazas and back streets of the colonial quarter with our local Cuban photographer-guide, Chris will regale you about the city’s fascinating history while introducing you to Cubans along the way.
+Chris will take you inside humble homes, speakeasy nail salons, santería shrines, etc. We’ll finish the day with a late afternoon shoot of classic American cars around Parque Central, then walk along the Prado and through Centro Habana to the Malecón.
+We’ll photograph the sunset, with old cars rumbling by along this seafront boulevard offering a microcosm of Cuban life: the elderly walking their dogs; fishers casting their lines, or casting off in great inner-tubes; musicians practicing their instruments; and, since this is Cuba, no end of lovers canoodling.
+From here we’ll walk the short distance to dinner.
 Overnight in Havana.

 Day 3: Mar.
 1 We’ll have an early morning photo walk and bicitaxi ride through southern Habana Vieja, including a visit to photograph at a farmers’ market.
-Later, we’ll visit tumbledown Gimnasio Rafael Trejo, an unlikely venue where Cuba’s future boxing greats train.
+Later, we’ll visit a tumbledown and uber-photogenic gymnasium where Cuba’s future boxing greats train.
 We’ll also visit Galería Raúl Corrales, a studio dedicated to the famous photographer’s work and run by his granddaughter and contemporary photographer, Claudia Corral.
-After lunch, we’ll have a private photo shoot with the National Ballet and/or Raices Profundas Afro-Cuban dance company.
-The rest of the afternoon is free for you to photograph Havana at leisure.
+After lunch, we’ll have a private photoshoot with the National Ballet and/or an exciting Afro-Cuban dance company.
+The rest of the afternoon is free for you to photograph Havana at your leisure.
 Overnight in Havana.

 Day 4: Mar.
 2 In the morning we’ll drive from Havana to Viñales, arriving for lunch at a private restaurant with an amazing view over the Vinales Valley with its dramatic limestone formations called mogotes.
-We’ll stop at a tobacco farm, and get a cigar rolling demonstration, check in to our B&Bs and have the late afternoon to meet the locals in the town, through sunset time.
+We’ll stop at a tobacco farm, and get a cigar rolling demonstration, check in to our B&Bs and relax before a late afternoon stroll in this quintessentially Cuban small town.
 Overnight in Viñales.

 Day 5: Mar.
-3 We’ll get up early and visit tobacco farmers and photograph them in the morning light.
-We’ll have lunch at a beautiful restaurant where all of their organic vegetables are grown in their adjacent farm.
-In the afternoon we’ll visit more farmers and photograph them in and around their homes and barns.
-They will invite us into their homes, where we will learn about their daily lives.
+3 We’ll get up for sunrise and visit tobacco farmers to photograph them in the early morning light.
+There’ll be rest time before lunch at a beautiful restaurant where all of their organic vegetables are grown in their adjacent farm.
+The early afternoon is free before we visit more farmers and photograph and interact with them in and around their homes and barns.
 We’ll have dinner at a tobacco farmer family “restaurant”.
 Overnight in Viñales.

 Day 6: Mar.
 4 After an early morning walk to photograph at one of our favorite country farmstead homes, we’ll drive from Viñales to Trinidad, with a lunch stop on the way.
-Passing through Cienfuegos in mid-afternoon, we’ll stop briefly to photograph a former sugarcane community, including inside a ration store adorned with astonishing revolutionary murals.
-We’ll then drive along the Caribbean shoreline, arriving the colonial town of Trinidad in time for the last light.
-We’ll reward ourselves after a long-drive today with dinner in one of Trinidad’s most sensational private restaurants (paladares).
+Passing through Cienfuegos in the early afternoon, we’ll stop briefly to photograph a former sugarcane community, including inside a ration store adorned with astonishing revolutionary murals.
+We’ll then drive along the Caribbean shoreline, arriving at the colonial town of Trinidad in time for the last light.
+We’ll reward ourselves after a long drive today with dinner in one of Trinidad’s most sensational private restaurants (paladares).
 Overnight in Trinidad.

 Day 7: Mar.
 5 We’ll rise early for a golden hour walk, letting serendipity guide us through the streets of this magnificent UNESCO World Heritage Site, immersing ourselves in the local life as we shun the touristy quarter in favor or lesser visited quarters.
-Chris will introduce us to an artist friend whose ingenious one-of-a-kind wood-crafts are to be seen to be believed—a sublime photogenic experience.
-The afternoon is free for you to explore Trinidad at leisure.
+We’ll be accompanied by Chris’ long-time friend, local resident, and internationally-known photographer, Julio Muñoz.
+Chris will also introduce us to an artist friend whose ingenious one-of-a-kind wood-crafts are to be seen to be believed—a sublime photogenic experience.
+The afternoon is free for you to explore Trinidad at leisure before we reconvene for a special themed shoot with a cowboy at a fantastic venue.
 This evening you may visit one or more of the thriving live music venues in the center including the famous Casa de la Trova.
 Overnight in Trinidad.

 Day 9: Mar.
-7 This morning head back to Havana in time for lunch.
-After an afternoon siesta, we’ll tour Havana in convertible classic cars, taking in such photographic highlights as Plaza de la Revolución and Fusterlandia—a remarkable community project with scores of houses adorned Gaudi-style with ceramics.
-Dinner is on your own–a chance for an optional excursion to the famous Tropicana floor show.
+7 This morning head back to Havana, stopping in Cienfuegos for a brief exploration of the town’s colonial center and for a bayside lunch.
+We’ll continue to Havana in convertible classic cars, where the balance of the day is at leisure.
+Dinner is on your own–a chance for an optional excursion to the famous Tropicana floor show, with its sensational photo ops.
 Overnight in Havana.

 Day 10: Mar.
 8 In the morning, we’ll visit a “lost in time” mansion whose occupant lives surrounded by all-things pre-revolutionary: everything in the house dates from the 1950s (or older)!
 Here we’ll shoot one or more ballerinas of Cuba’s Ballet National or professional models for stunning travel portraiture in an astounding setting.
 We’re only three blocks from one of Chris’ closest friends–an ace mechanic, offering an option to photograph him working on his 1948 Buick and collection of antique Harley-Davidson motorcycles.
-After lunch at the bohemian Bellevue Café (owned by ace photographer Sven Creutzman), your afternoon is at leisure for last-minute purchases of cigars, coffee, and/or souvenirs… or perhaps an optional museum visit.
-This evening we’ll have an image sharing slide show before our farewell dinner at one of our favorite restaurants.
+Your afternoon is at leisure for last-minute purchases of cigars, coffee, and/or souvenirs… or perhaps an optional museum visit.
+This evening we’ll have an image-sharing slide show before our farewell dinner at one of our favorite restaurants.
 Overnight in Havana.

 Day 11: Mar.
 9 Guests will be transported to the airport for their flights home.